symbolicdata/symbolicdata.github.io/Using.Git.markdown

 3) I'd expect something like this. <http://symbolicdata.github.com/symbolicdata/website.html>

+[epydoc](http://epydoc.sourceforge.net/whatsnew.html) seams to be dead since almost 4 years.

+Albert Heinle (31.12.2012) My answers to them are

+1) Somebody who wants to just translate the entries in SData to executable code and then have an environment to run it on a machine, is a user.

+Somebody who e.g. is familiar with certain computer algebra systems that we are not and wants to provide us templates for those systems to translate entries into code, we call a developer.
+And of course any development beyond this is also considered "a developer".

+* * * * *

+Ralf Hemmecke (26.12.2012)

-BTW, do you intend to also write up a document that explains the overall structure of the SDEval code?
+Do you intend to also write up a document that explains the overall structure of the SDEval code?
 I mean some overview document that would help new developers to quickly be able to understand your code even if they are not super-professional in Python.

-[epydoc](http://epydoc.sourceforge.net/whatsnew.html) seams to be dead since almost 4 years.

 Albert Heinle (31.12.2012)

-Your concerns might be valid, but this is also a team-internal name for it so that we know what we are talking about.
-Just leave it, it does not hurt anyone I think.
-It will be the last time we put a "vn" to a directory.
+Yes, in fact we do.
+Give it a little time, we will provide it.